 - Crayons – These are made with 100% beeswax and we also have homemade crayons

 - Tape (We have regular clear tape and colored washi tape)

 - An old t-shirt to put over clothes so they don’t get stained

-- Colored beads for stringing (I love these brightly colored wooden ones)
+- Colored beads for making jewelry (I love these brightly colored wooden ones)

 - Paper plates

-- Child-safe scissors (My seven year-old also has access to crinkle cut craft scissors)
+- Child-safe scissors (My older kids also use crinkle cut craft scissors and regular scissors)

 - Egg cartons